pravj/Etios/_posts/2015-09-01-bangalore-taxis.md

 Neighbourhoods having maximum availability index are mostly in the *northern-western* and a little *central* part of the bangalore.
 Which consists of some big educational institutes as *Indian Institute of Science*, *Bangalore University*, *R.V.
 College of Engineering*, some famous tourist spots as *Lalbagh Botanical Garden* to contribute to the higher availability density.

 Along with that, reports shows that *northern-western* bangalore has maximum population density in the city.
-Check out these images ([latest](http://wgbis.ces.iisc.ernet.in/biodiversity/pubs/ETR/ETR55/Population%20Density.jpg) and [old](http://wgbis.ces.iisc.ernet.in/biodiversity/pubs/ces_tr/TR118_SPoonancha/Index1_clip_image002_0000.jpg)) from *Centre for Ecological Sciences, IISc* for the reference.
+Check out these images (<a href="http://wgbis.ces.iisc.ernet.in/biodiversity/pubs/ETR/ETR55/Population%20Density.jpg" target="_blank">latest</a> and <a href="http://wgbis.ces.iisc.ernet.in/biodiversity/pubs/ces_tr/TR118_SPoonancha/Index1_clip_image002_0000.jpg" target="_blank">old</a>) from *Centre for Ecological Sciences, IISc* for the reference.

 ### Cab that travelled the most